Mike Whitney - Cricket Legend

 Since retiring from cricket, he has worked in the media, most prominently as the host of Who Dares Wins (made in Australia, the show has been seen in America on cable's Game Show Network).
 He has also been a referee on the Australian version of TV game show Gladiators and continues to host a variety of travel programs.

-Mike is currently hosting Sydney Weekender, a show airing only in New South Wales.
-He is also host of the new show Last Chance Learners.
-He officially endorses Hamish and Andy's greyhound, Fred Basset.
+Mike is currently hosting Sydney Weekender (22nd year!), a show airing only in New South Wales.
+He has hosted Last Chance Learners and officially endorses Hamish and Andy's greyhound, Fred Basset.

 Mike is also part of the Indian Cricket League commentary team.
 On 8 of March 2009 Mike Whitney was inducted as a life member by the South Sydney Rabbitohs for his contribution in being a Director on the Football Club Board in the critical period during the Club’s battle for reinstatement to the competition between 1999 and 2001.
 He also played a decisive role in attracting fellow Life Member Kerry Stokes to the Club as a major sponsor upon its readmission to the competition in 2002, a coup that ensured the Club’s ability to make its triumphant return to the NRL competition.